Bloom: Designing for LLM-Augmented Behavior Change Interactions: Introduction

 Regular physical activity (PA) reduces the risk of cardiovascular disease, diabetes, premature mortality, depression, and numerous other important physical and mental health outcomes~\cite{piercy2018physical}, yet one in four adults worldwide and nearly half of the US population fall short of recommended PA guidelines~\cite{bull2020world, cdc2022}.
 Many of the most effective approaches for increasing PA, such as in-person coaching, are resource-intensive and costly to deliver at scale.
 This challenge has motivated research in mobile health, which explores how more accessible technologies like smartphones and wearables can be used to deliver scalable, cost-effective, and personalized support~\cite{hicks2023leveraging}.

 Recent advances in large language models (LLMs)~\cite{ouyang2022training, bommasani2022opportunities} have sparked a growing interest in their applications for health behavior change, presenting novel opportunities for improved support.
-Early research on LLM-based health coaching chatbots suggest that they offer marked improvements in conversational flexibility over prior rule-based systems~\cite{jorke2025gptcoach, wang2025exploring, xu2025goals, heydari2025anatomy}.
+Early research on LLM-based health coaching chatbots suggests that they offer marked improvements in conversational flexibility over prior rule-based systems~\cite{jorke2025gptcoach, wang2025exploring, xu2025goals, heydari2025anatomy}.
 This flexibility could allow LLMs to more accurately implement evidence-based health communication frameworks like motivational interviewing~\cite{miller2023motivational}.
-Moreover, LLMs offer an improved capacity to interpret diverse sources of personal context, enabling interventions that are more effectively tailored to an individual~\cite{khasentino2025personal, merrill2024transforming}.
+Moreover, LLMs offer an improved capacity to interpret diverse sources of personal context, enabling interventions that are more effectively tailored to an individual~\cite{khasentino2025personal, merrill2026transforming}.
 Unlike prior systems, which primarily rely on quantitative context (e.g., step count) for personalization, LLMs can also leverage \textit{qualitative context}~\cite{jorke2025gptcoach} that is more easily expressed in natural language.
 Qualitative factors such as goals, motivation, values, life circumstances, time constraints, and access to resources are key constructs in behavior change theory and are crucial for effective personalization.